pantheon-systems/docker-build-tools-ci/README.md

 ## Branches

+- 6.x: Use a CircleCI base image with Node JS
+- 5.x: Don't create multidevs when commits are made to the default branch, instead working directly on the dev environment
 - 4.x: Terminus 2.x and Build Tools 2.x
 - 3.x: Deprecated: Terminus 1 with Build Tools 2.0.0-beta2
 - 2.x: Terminus 1.x and Build Tools 1.x